 WhatsApp needs no introduction.
-It's the world's most popular instant messaging service, and for all its security flaws, privacy issues and annoying invite systems to get new features, we love it.
-As a show of appreciation for WhatsApp and AndroidPIT readers, we've decided to chalk up a list of WhatsApp tips and tricks to get the most out of it.
+It's the world's most popular instant messaging service, and for all its security flaws and privacy issues, we love it.
+As a show of appreciation for WhatsApp, we've decided to chalk up a list of WhatsApp tips and tricks to help AndroidPIT readers get the most out of it.

 Send private messages in bulk, BCC-style